Welcome. We are the Florida Southeast chapter of the American Foundation for Suicide Prevention.

 The AFSP Florida Southeast Chapter was created in November of 2001 by Norman and Joan Fine, who lost their son, Michael, to suicide.
 Prior to the founding of the local chapter, the Fines donated their time and energy to national initiatives and local fundraising.
 Norman Fine served for many years on the National Board of AFSP and as Treasurer and continues to serve on the Board of Directors.
 Joan Fine has served as a member of the National Survivor’s Council, and as a result of that commitment began the Survivors of Suicide Support Group in Boca Raton.

-AFSP Florida Southeast’s presence is felt throughout Southeast Florida from Martin County to the Keys.
-In addition to providing support for Suicide Support Groups in Broward and Palm Beach Counties, AFSP Florida SE is about to launch its new Survivor Outreach program in those communities.
+AFSP Florida Southeast’s presence is felt throughout Southeast Florida from Indian River County to the Florida Keys.
+In addition to providing facilitator training for Suicide Support Groups, AFSP Florida SE provides a number of survivor and prevention programs throughout its chapter area, including programs for schools, businesses, colleges, hospitals, and those with lived experience.

 AFSP Florida Southeast’s commitment to raising money for research and community outreach and education programs is ongoing.
 Its commitment to removing the stigma associated with death by suicide is paramount.